-- 42.1 Employers' Liability Insurance.
-The Construction Manager shall acquire and maintain Employers' Liability insurance with at least \$500,000/\$500,000/\$500,000 limits of liability for all employees who will be working at the Project site. - 42.2.1 Commercial General Liability Insurance.
+42.1 Employers' Liability Insurance.
+The Construction Manager shall acquire and maintain Employers' Liability insurance with at least \$500,000/\$500,000/\$500,000 limits of liability for all employees who will be working at the Project site.

+42.2.1 Commercial General Liability Insurance.
 If the work involved requires the use of helicopters, a separate aviation liability policy with limits of liability of \$100,000,000 will be required.

-If cranes and rigging are involved, a separate inland marine policy with liability limits of \$20,000,000 will be required. - 42.2.1.1 The limits of liability shall not be less than \$3,000,000 each occurrence combined single limits for bodily injury and property damage. - 42.2.2 Comprehensive Automobile Liability Insurance.
-Policy limits shall not be less than \$2,000,000 for combined single limits for bodily injury and property damage for each occurrence.
+42.2.1.1 The limits of liability shall not be less than \$100,000,000 each occurrence combined single limits for bodily injury and property damage with no exclusions for activities involving cranes or crane operations.

+42.2.2 Comprehensive Automobile Liability Insurance.
+Policy limits shall not be less than \$5,000,000 for combined single limits for bodily injury and property damage for each occurrence.

-- 42.2.3 Umbrella Liability Insurance.
-This policy shall have a minimum of \$2,000,000 combined single limits for bodily injury and property damage for each occurrence in excess of the applicable limits in the primary policies. - 42.2.4 Workers' Compensation- Statutory Requirements (Kentucky)
+42.2.3 Umbrella Liability Insurance.
+This policy shall have a minimum of \$100,000,000 combined single limits for bodily injury and property damage for each occurrence in excess of the applicable limits in the primary policies.

+42.2.4 Workers' Compensation- Statutory Requirements (Kentucky)